ad-on-is/adonis-autoswagger/README.md

   - This should create a new file in `commands/DocsGenerate.ts`

-- Use the provided `DocsGenerate.ts.examle`and put its contents into your newly created `DocsGenerate.ts`
+- Use the provided `DocsGenerate.ts.examle`/`DocsGeneratev6.ts.example` and put its contents into your newly created `DocsGenerate.ts`

 - Execute the following